boldreports/bold-reports-docker/docs/single-container.md

 ```
 ### Bring up Bold Reports in a web browser

-At this point, Bold Reports should be running in `<app_base_url>:8085` (as appropriate)
+At this point, Bold Reports should be running in `<app_base_url>` (as appropriate)

 > **Note:**
-> The Bold Reports site is not immediately available on port 8085 because the containers are still being initialized and may take a couple of minutes for the first load.
+> The Bold Reports site is not immediately available on port 80 because the containers are still being initialized and may take a couple of minutes for the first load.

 ### Application Startup